Inheritance Tax Planning Specialists

 IHT is usually charged at the rate of 40% on anything that exceeds the £325,000 threshold.

 If you’re applying for probate, you’ll need to calculate the value of the deceased person’s estate, including all money, property and possessions.
-This will help you determine whether you need to pay IHT and, if so, provide a basis for you to calculate how much.
+This determines if IHT is payable and helps calculate the amount due.

 You may qualify to pay inheritance tax at a reduced rate of 36% if you leave at least 10% of your estate to charity.